Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Implementation

 \section{Implementation}

-The implementation of \sysname is based on TVM \cite{chen2018tvm} and Binaryen \cite{binaryen}.
-We use the native GPU driver to compile WebGPU.
-To implement the Tensor-Web co-designed compilation pipeline in \sysname, we introduce a new compilation target for Wasm in TVM.
-Specifically, we develop the \code{WasmModuleNode} to enable lowering tensor intermediate representation (IR) to Wasm IR.
-We implement two crucial functions, \code{wasm::Builder} and \code{wasm::ModuleWriter}, to construct Wasm IR and compile Wasm binary.
+The Tensor-Web co-designed compilation pipeline in \sysname is built upon TVM \cite{chen2018tvm}.
+Particularly, for Wasm, we introduce a new compilation target (\ie Wasm IR) in TVM, by leveraging Binaryen \cite{binaryen} Wasm IR constructor.
+We develop the \code{WasmModuleNode} to enable lowering tensor intermediate representation (IR) to Wasm IR.
+We implement two crucial functions, \code{wasm::Builder} and \code{wasm:: ModuleWriter}, to construct Wasm IR and compile Wasm binary.
+For WebGPU, we use the native GPU driver to compile.

 To create the lite kernel space for \sysname, we extend TVM by incorporating web-specific scheduling templates.
 In these templates, we set the configurations for web-consistent primitives and define the search space for device-dependent primitive configurations selected by heuristics.
 Table~\ref{T.web_specific_lite_space} shows an example lite kernel optimization space we build for a MatMul.
-To implement the microbenchmark suite, we use a 4\,k$\times$4\,k$\times$4\,k MatMul with different primitive settings to develop the evaluated kernels and compile them using the compilation tool chain of \sysname.
-We also adapt the in-browser inference runtime based on TVM, which enables importing graph definitions and weights from both TF.js and Ort-Web.
-Overall, \sysname comprises 2085 new lines of Python code, 1671 new lines of C++ code, and 564 new lines of JavaScript code.
+We implement the microbenchmark via the evaluation MatMul kernel with the shape of 4\,K$\times$4\,K$\times$4\,K, which are then compiled by the tool chain described above.
+We also adapt the in-browser inference runtime based from TVM, which is compatible to models in TF and ORT format.

+To deploy \sysname, we piggyback existing in-browser DNN deployment flow.
+Specifically, we introduce the kernel generation pipeline to the existing kernel distribution pipeline on the cloud side and incorporate kernel evaluation and kernel replacement function during inference on the edge side, Moreover, the cross-platform nature of web applications makes this integration a one-time effort for all devices.
+Overall, \sysname comprises 2085 new lines of Python code, 1671 new lines of C++ code, and 564 new lines of JavaScript.